 Individual areas of the C&D Cell may be closed in phases.
-For construction of each final cover phase, project specific design plans will be prepared and sealed by an independent professional engineer licensed in the State of Oklahoma, in accordance with the site's current permit documents and QNQC plan.
-At this time it is anticipated the final cover will be constructed in one phase at the time of closure.
+The requirements of OAC 252:515-25-32(b)(2) and OAC 252:515-25-32(b)(3) will be prepared and provided for each final cover phase.
+At this time, it is anticipated the final cover will be constructed in one phase at the time of closure.
 To reduce financial assurance for the disposal area closed in a phased closure scenario, a certification prepared and sealed by an independent professional engineer licensed in the State of Oklahoma shall be submitted to the ODEQ.
 The ODEQ must approve closure of the disposal area before financial assurance may be reduced.
 The certification shall: